ourobin2/NeuroCuts_robin/README.md

 This repository's purpose is to make the setup easier (e.g. for results reproduction or whatever).

+You don't have to use Docker, you could just
+1. install tensorflow:1.14.0,
+2. take a look at [requirements.txt](/context/requirements.txt)

+This code might work with other versions of libraries; my primary goal was to prepare a config that WORKS.
+No guarantees, though :)

 ```bash
 cd neurocuts-docker
 docker build -t neurocuts .